 Experts also recommend maintaining a comfortable room temperature of around 65-70 degrees Fahrenheit.
 After being swaddled, your baby’s skin should feel comfortable to touch and not too warm.

 Any parent who has experienced a baby with colic will tell you that it can be on of the most difficult parenting experiences.
 Some parents describe a feeling of helplessness in their inability to calm their crying baby.
 Colic is mainly thought to be the result of a developing digestive system, making it difficult for baby to digest food.
 This can cuase gas and other intense pain, leading to prolonged and inconsolable crying or fussiness in an otherwise healthy baby.

-Swaddling can have a wonderfully soothing and therapeutic effect on a baby suffering from colic by applying light pressure to baby's belly.
+One of the benefits of swaddling a baby is that it can have a wonderfully soothing and therapeutic effect on a baby suffering from colic by applying light pressure to baby's belly.
 The pressure and cocoon-like feeling mimics the womb and provides relief for baby.

 Swaddling, when done properly, is effective and safe.
 The American Association of Pediatrics (AAP) reports that swaddling helps baby maintain the supine position during sleep (sleeping on their back).
 Research has also found that infants placed to sleep on their stomachs are at an increased risk of SIDS.
 Babies should therefore always be placed to sleep on their back, never on their stomach or side.
 By swaddling baby in the supine position, you help baby maintain this safe sleep position.
 For a baby who is not yet capable of rolling over on their own, the risk of SIDS diminishes.

-You should stop swaddling when baby begins to roll over from back to front, break free from the swaddle wrap, or when the swaddle becomes disruptive to sleep.
+You should stop swaddling when baby begins to roll over from back to front, break free from the baby swaddle wrap, or when the swaddle becomes disruptive to sleep.

 All prices are in USD.